joaks07/Proyect-EvilTwin-ESP32/README.md

 ## 🛠️ Installation & lab setup

-> This section describes how the physical lab environment was reproduced.
-Since this repository doesn't ship the firmware source (see [scope](#-about-this-repositorys-scope)), the "build and flash" steps below point to the general process documented in [docs/03-firmware-design.md](docs/03-firmware-design.md), to be reproduced against the published functional specification.

 1. **Set up the Arduino toolchain**
    - Install the **ESP32** board package (Espressif), Core 2.x.